Eliminate worry about dirty track, stalls, shorts

 stop the motor or continue at the current setting.

-Receivers can also be configured to allow transfer of control
+The Rx6 and Rx47 receivers can also be configured to allow transfer

 deceleration behaviour.
 Inertia is implemented in the transmitter to

 inertia function which may be enabled by programming the receiver.

 Whilst it is possible to run locos with non rechargeable batteries,